Heating of the intracluster medium by buoyant bubbles and sound waves: DISCUSSION AND CONCLUSIONS

 \section{DISCUSSION AND CONCLUSIONS}

 It is interesting to compare our results with the constraints on the total injected energy from the central AGN estimated for effervescent heating by \citet{Roychowdhury2005}.
-It was seen that if the heating time, $t_{\rm\scriptscriptstyle heat}$, lies between $5\times10^8$ to $5\times10^9$ years, the average jet luminosity, $L^{\rm inj}$, would vary between $5\times\,10^{44}-2\times 10^{45}$ erg sec$^{-1}$ for cluster masses ranging from $4\times10^{13}M_{\rm \odot} - 10^{15}M_{\rm \odot}$.
+They showed that if the heating time, $t_{\rm\scriptscriptstyle heat}$, lies between $5\times10^8$ to $5\times10^9$ years, the average jet luminosity, $L^{\rm inj}$, would vary between $5\times\,10^{44}-2\times 10^{45}$ erg sec$^{-1}$ for cluster masses ranging from $4\times10^{13}M_{\rm \odot} - 10^{15}M_{\rm \odot}$.
 This total heating time might include short multiple episodes of the central black hole, with bubbles consisting of relativistic plasma from earlier active phases, being spread out all through the cluster atmosphere.
 The authors concluded that it was possible to fit the excess entropy requirements for clusters of different masses with only one pair of $L^{\rm inj}$ and $t_{\rm\scriptscriptstyle heat}$.
-They also found the total energy injected into the ICM (and hence injected luminosity) to be proportional to $M_{vir}^{~1.5}$ which agrees perfectly with our estimates.
-Moreover, they also found that this scaling is consistent with a scaling of the super-massive black hole mass in the central AGN and the cluster mass, $M_{bh} \sim 10^{-5} M_{cl}$, if the efficiency of conversion of energy by the accreting black hole is $\sim 0.25$.
+They found the total energy injected into the ICM (and hence injected luminosity) to be proportional to $M_{vir}^{~1.5}$ which agrees perfectly with our estimates.
+Moreover, they also estimated that this scaling is consistent with a relation between the super-massive black hole mass ($M_{\rm bh}$) in the central AGN and the cluster mass, $M_{\rm bh} \sim 10^{-5} M_{\rm vir}$, if the efficiency of conversion of energy by the accreting black hole is $\sim 0.25$.
 This scaling is reminiscent of the relation between black hole mass and galaxy mass \citep{Bandara2009}.
-Similar results were presented in \cite{Iqbal2018} who found BCG radio luminosity is proportional to cluster mass as $L_{1.4}\propto M_{\rm vir}^{1.29\pm1.59}$ for a sample of 38 galaxy clusters.
-Comparing these results with the current findings, it is worthwhile to point out that the robustness of these heating models rests upon the fact that the injected luminosity from the central AGN, be it effervescent or acoustic heating or a combination of both, lies in a similar range as demonstrated in this work.
-It is only natural to propose that both effervescent and acoustic heating are occurring in tandem with thermal conduction playing an important role in distributing the heat to the outer regions of the cluster atmosphere.